scholarslab/CodeLab/Week09/README.md

         print("Bork bork!
 I'm",self.name)
 ```

-Now, let's write two functions, one to dump a list of dogs into a csv file and one to load that file back into a list of dog.
+Now, let's write two functions, one to dump a list of Dog objects into a csv file and one to load that file back into a list of Dog objects.
+The CSV file should probably [look something like this](answers/dogs.csv).

 ```python
 import csv